CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 >>## Solution
 >>
 >>* The stat value signifies the unusually high or low occurrence of words near the target word, compared to the occurance of those words in the corpus as a whole.
 So, there are **fewer** occurrences of "a" `1L/1R` of "behind" than we would expect given the frequency of "a" in the corpus, and a **greater** number of occurances of "just" `1L/1R` of "behind" than we would expect given the frequency of "just" in the corpus
->>>* Note: by default, the `Stat` column records a '[Mutual Information](https://en.wikipedia.org/wiki/Mutual_information)' score, which is a measure of the probability that the collocate and key word occur near to each other, relative to how many times they each occur in total.)
+>>>* Note: by default, the `Stat` column records a '[Mutual Information](https://en.wikipedia.org/wiki/Mutual_information)' score, which is a measure of the probability that the collocate and key word occur near to each other, relative to how many times they each occur in total.
 >{: .solution}
 {: .challenge}

 Now we have a better sense of what `Stat` is doing, change `Sort by` to `Sort by Stat` and hit `Start`.
 All the top 50 ranked works are now those that occur only once `1L/1R` of "behind", and that - as a result - have high stat scores.
 This isn’t very useful.
 To work more effectively with `Sort by Stat`, change the `Min.
 Collocate Frequency` field to "10" and hit `Start`.
-We now have sensible results - "immediately", "them", and "just" pop to the top, and we by browsing the list we can continue to make inferences about both the language used in cataloguing and the subject of that cataloguing:
+We now have sensible results - "immediately", "them", and "just" pop to the top, and by browsing the list we can continue to make inferences about both the language used in cataloguing and the subject of that cataloguing:

 * Verbs in the present tense forms are prominent.
 * Relative spatial arrangements ("behind her", "stand behind", "close behind") are important features of the corpus.
 * There are suggestions that the cataloguing used a relatively controlled vocabulary and phrasing: for example, if we click on the word "pen" almost all of the forty-two occurances are for the phrase ‘a pen behind his ear’.
-* Proper names ("Canning", "Castlereagh", "Napoleon", "Wellington") are frequent, tend to occur in proximity to spatial words like "behind", and tend to appear before the word "behind", suggesting they they appear towards the front of the satirical prints described in the corpus.
+* Proper names ("Canning", "Castlereagh", "Napoleon", "Wellington") are frequent, tend to occur in proximity to spatial words like "behind", and tend to appear before the word "behind", suggesting they appear towards the front of the satirical prints described in the corpus.

 ## From collocation to curatorial voice